 - Plastic shoe box for batteries

-- Command hooks from our “junk drawer” to hang flyswatters, yardstick, and apron
+- Command hooks from our “junk drawer” to hang flyswatters, yardsticks, and aprons

-- Old trash can for plastic bags we need to recycle
+- A small trash can on the floor of the closet for plastic bags we need to recycle

 - File box attached to the wall for paper bags

-- Cute hook leftover from a decorating project to hold the stepstool
+- Cute coat hook leftover from a decorating project to hold the stepstool

-- Clear pocket shoe organizer I no longer needed in our guest room
+- Clear pocket hanging organizer I no longer needed in our guest room

 Next, head to the store to buy additional storage items for your broom closet.
 Here are several items that I bought (or that you see in the closet) that will help keep it organized: